 In determining reasonable cause, the PHA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A conviction will be given more weight than an arrest.
+A record or records of arrest will not be used as the sole basis of determining reasonable cause.
 The PHA will also consider evidence from treatment providers or community-based organizations providing services to household members.